 Almost every business no matter how big or small uses the internet in some capacity.
 Network security is one of the most important aspects of operating your business.
 A well-managed network security system reduces the chances that your company will fall prey to malicious hackers, cyberattacks, and harmful spyware.
-This is your guide to the 5 fundamentals of network security that companies should keep in mind when
+This is your guide to the 5 fundamentals of network security that companies should keep in mind when managing their network’s infrastructure.

 Staying on Top of Patches and Updates